What is Bounce Protection?

 How does Bounce Protection work?

-How do I know when I use the overdraft limit?
+How do I know when I use the Bounce Protection limit?

 You will receive an overdraft notice in the mail each time items are paid, including fees.
 You will need to subtract the total fees when balancing your checkbook.